assaferan/omf5/README.md

 src/omf5 [-tests] [-quad=Q] [-format=f] [-prec=L] [-form_idx=idx]

-where the  arguments are
+where the  arguments are:

     [Q] - the quinary quadratic form (lattice) given as 15 comma-separated integers in a format specified by f, currently one of two.
     [f] - either 'GG' or 'A', the former for the format in Rama-Toranria webpage, the latter for the Magma format, as in the ModFrmAlg package.
     [L] - the preicision up to which to compute the hecke eigenvalues (a_p for p <= L and a_{p^2} for p^2 <= L).
     [idx]- the index of the form in the decomposition to eigenvectors.
     If either L or i is not supplied, only decomposes the space, and finds Hecke eigenvectors.
     If the flag -tests is supplied, additionally runs standard tests.

 ## Contribution